sc-ventures/cloudbreak-documentation/docs/blueprints.md

 <li><i class="fa fa-warning" style="color: orange"></i> If you want to use a Technical Preview version of a component in a release of HDP, use these configurations.</li>
 <li><i class="fa fa-warning" style="color: red"></i> These are the most cutting edge of the configurations, including Technical Preview components in a Technical Preview HDP release.</li>
 </ul>

+To use one of the default blueprints, simply select them when creating a cluster.
+The option is available on the **General Configuration** page.
+First select the **Stack Version** and then select your chosen blueprint under **Cluster Type**.

 ### Using Custom Blueprints